 My poem is a convenient and personal point of departure to explore how and why humanity relates to the world through the metaphor of the great sea beasts, real and imagined.
 I expect the essay to grow over time as I am able to devote time to this particular inquiry.
 Whatever you may find here today could be altered tomorrow.

 What is Leviathan?

-Leviathan is, potentially any great sea monster or beast.
-Leviathan is a sea dragon, the great white shark, Moby Dick, the kraken, megalodon, the kun form of the kun-peng.
+Leviathan is, potentially, any great sea monster or beast.
+Leviathan may be a sea dragon, the great white shark, Moby Dick, the kraken, megalodon, the kun form of the kun-peng.

 The leviathan is one of the primal human archetypal concepts with origins in pre-historic societies.
 Quite possibly the archetype is hundreds of thousands of years older than the civilizations of humanity.
 I am convince that it is an archetype rooted in our evolutionary ancestors’ understanding of their natural world.
 My expectation is that a conscious and intelligent awareness of vast and powerful sea creatures pre-dates the Homo sapiens species.
 I doubt there has been a version of humanity that has not been aware of, and wary of, the creatures of the deep.

 Self-absorbed as humanity tends to be, it may be valuable to recall to our own attention that there had been creatures of the deep long before there was a Homo sapiens.
 Sharks appear in the fossil record before trees.
 450 million years.
 Primates diverged from other mammals about 85 million years ago.
 Homo sapiens, what we might call “contemporary humans” have existed for about 300,000 years.
 Leviathan are the creatures that came before us.